izsal/laravel_pos/readme.md

 This Project is the v.1 with all the major functionalities Implemented .
  To Start this release please perform following Steps;

+ The first one composer install to update composer

 1) Make Database with name "pos"
 2) Then run "php artisan migrate --seed" in terminal.
 3) Hit Url "http://localhost/pos/"